Teams, tales and tips – a guide to the local game

 Just off the seafront, Sunny’s Inn is a small, cosy and super-friendly B&B on West End Road, also walkable to the ground via Regent Road.

 At a spectacular windswept site between sea and promenade, the most famous hotel in town is the Midland, an iconic Art Deco masterpiece refitted and reopened in 2007, with an upscale restaurant, rotunda bar and high-end spa.
-It’s a short walk across the car park to the bus terminus and the Nos.6 and 6A buses to the stadium.
+It’s a short walk across the car park to the bus terminus and the 6/6A buses to the stadium.

-More affordable, standard lodging options line the seafront, also accessible for the Nos.6 and 6A.
+More affordable, standard lodging options line the seafront, also accessible for the 6/6A.
 These include the traditional Morecambe Bay Hotel, with a restaurant and late-opening bar, and fine views across the bay to the Lake District.
-The recently refurbished Travelodge, attached to the Arndale shopping complex in town, is also handy for the Nos.6 and 6A.
+The refurbished Travelodge, attached to the Arndale shopping complex in town, is also handy for the 6/6A.

 By Heysham Golf Club in the nearby coastal village of Heysham, Port House is a contemporary guesthouse, ideal for a quiet weekend and/or hop over the Irish Sea to the Isle of Man.
-For Morecambe, take bus Nos.2, 2A, 2X or 4 to Morrisons, then the Nos.6 or 6A to the stadium – the rail service between Heysham Port and Morecambe runs only once a day.
+For Morecambe, take buses 1A, 2X or 755 – the rail service between Heysham Port and Morecambe runs only once a day.